 - At Babylonstoren, take part in a tea ceremony, stroll the famous gardens, taste the estate’s wines, and enjoy innovative farm-to-fork dining at Babel.

 - Embark on a unique journey of food that tells the story of the gardens, culture, environment, heritage and wine of Vergelegen.

 Of course, good food and wine are not confined to Cape Town and the Cape Winelands.
 The Garden Route is equally delicious, with Knysna oysters and Oudtshoorn ostrich delicacies on the menu.
 Heading east, Durban is the unchallenged curry capital of the country.
 And in the Kruger Park’s top-end game lodges, fresh flavors and innovative cuisine will take your taste buds on a wild ride.

 Luxury safaris in South Africa are fast gaining a reputation for serving up equal measures of unbeatable wildlife sightings and innovative gourmet cuisine.
 For most lodges, the focus on the plate is on fresh, sustainable ingredients – often sourced from kitchen gardens on the property.

-Off the plate, you can expect to wine and dine in some breathtaking locations, making a memory out of each delicious moment!
+Off the plate, you can expect a wine and dine experience in some breathtaking locations, making a memory out of each delicious moment!
 Think candlelit dinners around waterholes, wine tastings on private decks or in wine cellars, high teas served in well-stocked libraries, gin-and-tonic cocktails on sunset game drives, white linen picnics beneath acacia trees, casual dining around campfires… your options certainly don’t end there but do depend on where you’re staying.